jallanxjallan/hhp/stories/law_library.md

 ---
+create: 1 Jun 16:12
+model: gpt-4o-2024-08-06
 note_id: 255
+source: stories/law_library.md
-status: 📝
+status: 🖊️
 title: Law Library
 ---

-1. The HHP law library was the envy of law firms in Jakarta

-2. The strict librarian was the most-feared staff member for her strict loan schedule.

-3. The Garuda memo was  a compilation of clippings to on-line Daily Eleven and Regulation Update).

-4. has evolved (from brick and mortar library to bits and bytes information services.

-5. In the 2012 the firm migrated to online legal resources

-6. The existing library was donated to university law faculties.
+In the high-stakes world of corporate law firms in Jakarta, the HHP law library held a reputation as the crown jewel of legal resources, envied by many for its comprehensive collection.
+At its heart, the most-feared member of staff, the strict librarian, enforced a stringent loan schedule, ensuring the library's cherished resources remained meticulously organized.
+Among the treasures of the library was the renowned Garuda memo, a thorough compilation merging clippings from the Daily Eleven and Regulation Update, which provided invaluable insights for legal practitioners.
+However, recognising the onset of digital transformation, the firm pivoted from its traditional brick-and-mortar setup toward a cutting-edge, byte-focused information service, making a decisive move in 2012 to embrace online legal resources.
+This strategic shift resulted in the donation of the existing physical library, a generous contribution to university law faculties, enabling the next generation of lawyers to tap into the extraordinary wealth of knowledge once housed within HHP.